tyjcbzd/LANet/README.md

 # :sunflower:: LANet: Lightweight Attention Network for Medical Image Segmentation
 **This is the official implementation for article "LANet: Lightweight Attention Network for Medical Image Segmentation".**

-**24.04。2024 - Attended the conference, waiting for final publication**
+**31.07.2024 - Sign the agreement, the article will be published on Springer** **24.04.2024 - Attended the conference, waiting for final publication**
 ![Image 0](imgs/94_00.png)

 **11.03.2024 - The article is accepted and will be published after the conference which will be held on Azerbaijan.**